-A big warm welcome to everyone who has just started in Red Class and at Willow Lane School; it’s great to see lots of smiling faces.
+A big warm welcome to everyone who has just started in Red Class.
+It is lovely to see so many smiling faces, excited to be at Willow Lane School and ready to learn.
 Although it has only been a week it is clear that all the children in Red Class are really starting to settle in to school life.
-They are learning the routine and forming good friendships as a class, which makes the classroom a happy and exciting place to be!
+They are learning the routine and beginning to form good friendships as a class, which makes our classroom a happy and exciting place to be!

 Once settled in we will be starting our new topic and learning all about ourselves and bodies.
 We will be talking about our likes and dislikes, painting portraits, discovering how we grow and how to keep fit and healthy.
-As part of our Science focus, we will also be investigating our senses and will get the chance to do some baking.
+As part of our Science focus, we will also be investigating our senses and we will be doing some baking in the children’s kitchen.

 It’s always great to encourage communication about school.
 At home, give children lots of opportunities talk about and share their learning.
 In the coming weeks we will be using lots of new words as part of our topic that the children may not have come across before, such as senses, humans, lungs, muscles and many more.
 These words could be a good conversation starter to get them thinking about future learning and encourage language development further.